stfc/docker-and-gh-actions-for-ml/docs/0-setup.md

 # 0. :desktop: Setup

-Throughout this tutorial we will be using [GitHub Codespaces](https://github.com/features/codespaces) to develop our code.
+Throughout this tutorial we will be using [GitHub Codespaces](https://github.com/features/codespaces){target="_blank" rel="noopener noreferrer"} to develop our code.
 This is basically VS Code in a browser - it's pretty cool!

 ![screenshot of a GitHub Codespace](images/0-setup/codespaces.webp)